gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

       verbs: ["get", "watch", "list"]
     ```

-    > Note: Nodes are cluster-wide resources and are not associated with a particular Namespace
+    > Note: Nodes are cluster-wide resources and are not associated with a particular Namespace.

-1. Apply the manifest
+1. Apply the manifest.

     ```shell
     kubectl apply -f manifests/cr-node-reader.yaml
     ```

-1. Bind the `node-reader` ClusterRole to the service account `manifests/crb-node-reader.yaml`
+1. Bind the `node-reader` ClusterRole to the service account `manifests/crb-node-reader.yaml`.

     ```yaml
     kind: ClusterRoleBinding